DouniaBK/earth-hammam/README.md

 ## Target Customer :

-The site is designed for Earth Hammam tourists, influencers and business travelers who would like to visit the facility during their trip to Marrakech, it is designed to attract tourists, influencers and business travelers from around the world who are tempted by this luxury yet authentic experience to indulge, be pampered and promote the facility.
+The Earth Hammam project is designed with B2C business strategies in mind targeting tourists, influencers and business travelers who would like to visit the facility during their trip to Marrakech, it is designed to attract tourists, influencers and business travelers from around the world who are tempted by this luxury yet authentic experience to indulge, be pampered and promote the facility.
 The treatments can be bought in the form of a gift card which makes an ideal corporate incentive targeting corporate individuals as well as influencers.
 The gift card option incites individuals to go to the facility and spend more benefitting the business.

 ## Business Model:
-A detailed business model can be found [here](https://drive.google.com/file/d/15dDofCW6yGCvrLbS9JmnXTW-W9fffoZN/view?usp=drive_link).
+A detailed B2C business model can be found [here](https://drive.google.com/file/d/15dDofCW6yGCvrLbS9JmnXTW-W9fffoZN/view?usp=drive_link).
 Items sold on the site include:

 **Treatment Gift Card**